 I’m going to start off with a bag of the basics.
 The things every single homeowner should have for basic repairs.
 All of these things together in a kit would make a great housewarming present for someone who has bought their first home.

-The Ryobi cordless drill (which I have owned for years) is a great choice on the cheaper end of the scale.
+The Ryobi cordless drill (which I have owned for years) is a good option on the cheaper end of the scale.

 One of the best things that was ever gifted to me was a huge, 204 piece drill and driving set.
 It has every drill bit, hole saw, or spade bit I could ever need for any job.
 Owning one of these kits means you never have to run to the store because you don’t own that one specific sized bit you need.